 Illinois

-This affordable guide will conveniently fit into any daypack, pocket or glove-compartment, facilitating easy field identification—whether in a home garden, on a family vacation, or a serious trip visiting all the best hummingbird hot spots within the United States and Canada.
+This affordable guide will serve as a lasting memento of any visit to Illinois and will conveniently fit into any daypack, pocket or glove compartment, facilitating easy field identification—whether in a Chicago garden, on a family vacation to Peoria, or embarking on a serious birding trip visiting all the best birding hotspots in The Prairie State.

 To flip through the electronic sample,